itp-dwd/2020-spring/weeks/03_front-end-applications.md

 ## Outcomes & Goals

-You should be able to speak on the following points:
+You should be able to speak to the ways that JavaScript related to the following topics:

 * **ES2015 Features**
   * Template strings